Horses near the Park

 Two mules (judging by the ears and hooves) await their grain load to be dispersed in the neighborhood, while the workers pose.

 The first granary was wood on a brick pedestal.
-It blew up around 1924 and was replaced in 1925 by the poured-in-place concrete granary/apartments we have now.
+It burned down and was replaced in 1925 by the poured-in-place concrete granary/apartments we have now at 411 North 20th Street.

 And one final horse connection to the Baldwin Park neighborhood, not far from the granary: the cavalry.